linkedin/transport/README.md

 ```

-This project requires Java `1.8.0_151` or higher.
+Please note that this project requires Java `1.8.0_151` or higher.
-Either set `JAVA_HOME` to the home of an appropriate version and use `gradle build` as described above, or use the `gradlew` and set `org.gradle.java.home` to the Java home
+Either set `JAVA_HOME` to the home of an appropriate version and use `gradle build` as described above, or use the included `gradlew` command and set `org.gradle.java.home` to the Java home
-of an appropriate version:
+directory of an appropriate Java version:
 ```bash
 ./gradlew -Dorg.gradle.java.home=/path/to/java/home build
 ```